Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Computational experiments

 \subsubsection{A nonsymmetric linear system}

 This subsection offers details about solving the nonsymmetric linear system, documented in Figure~\ref{fig:gmres-intro} of the introduction.
 The matrix $\mtx{A}$ is the sparse instance \texttt{t2em} with dimension $n = 921,632$ from the SuiteSparse Matrix Collection~\cite{davis2011university}.
-The right-hand side is a random vector drawn from the standard normal distribution.
+The right-hand side $\vct{f}$ is generated via $\vct{f}=\mtx{A}\vct{x}$, where $\vct{x}$ is a random vector drawn from the standard normal distribution.
 We compare sGMRES with the MATLAB command \texttt{gmres} without restarting and with restarting frequencies $\{10,30,100\}$.
-Observe that the $k$-partial Arnoldi basis leads to a reduced matrix $\mtx{AB}$ whose condition number grows quickly, but the condition number remains below the tolerance $u^{-1}$ throughout the computation.
+Observe that the $k$-truncated Arnoldi basis leads to a reduced matrix $\mtx{AB}$ whose condition number grows quickly, but the condition number remains below the tolerance $u^{-1}$ throughout the computation.
 This property ensures that sGMRES is effective.